dogmaticdev/IRON/README.md

     call delete_filler
 ```

-Also IRON considers only Parenthesis "()" in the source code to be comments and will remove them.
-There are no comments in the database.
+Also IRON considers Parenthesis "()" in the source code to be comments and will remove them.
 If you want to use parenthesis or want comments to be something else,
 change the "lefts" and "rights" variables in "filter_text.asm" to a ascii hexcode of your choice.

 # Creating Databases
-You make a script and IRON will remove all whitespace from it, compute the jump tables, and then IRON will use it as the database in the future.
+You make a script and IRON will remove all whitespace from it, compute the jump tables, and then IRON can use it as a database in the future.
 The command for this is:
 ```
 ./iron factor script.txt database.txt
 ```
-"script.txt" and "database.txt" can be anything you want.
+"script.txt" is the input and "database.txt" is the output, the names can be anything.

 To create the IR for source code, the command is:
 ```
 ./iron build source.txt database.txt output.txt
 ```
-"source.txt", "database.txt" and "output.txt" can be anything you want.
+"source.txt" is the input source code, "database.txt" is the database and "output.txt" is the outputted IR, the names can be anything.

 # To Build IRON
-You first need to install nasm, then use these commands in the folder you have downloaded the IRON source code into.
+You first need to install nasm, then use these commands in the folder you have downloaded the IRON source code into, run these commands in the terminal.
 ```
 nasm -f elf64 iron_compiler.asm -o iron_compiler.o
 nasm -f elf64 delete_filler.asm -o delete_filler.o